top of page

 DC portrait 4 - original.jpg

-Christine now resides in eastern Texas with her dog Arthur, cats Salem and Billy, lizard Syren, and parrot Jake (now passed).
-She loves literature, science, philosophy, art, music, theater, and interior design, and spends her spare time writing stories, boating, bushcrafting, boxing, playing video games, swimming, cooking, studying foreign languages, hanging with friends, and finally picking up piano again after 17 years.
+Christine contributes to the field of urban planning through trans-disciplinary and policy-engaged scholarship as well as proven dedication and commitment to student success and well-being.
+She loves literature, science, philosophy, music, theater, and interior design, and spends her spare time hanging with dog Arthur and cats Salem and Billy, writing stories, kayaking, boxing, swimming, studying foreign languages, coding, learning the violin, and finally picking up piano again after 18 years.

 home: About Me